Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Offline Experiments

+\textit{\textbf{Performance on the ranking task}}.
+While our primary emphasis is on the retrieval phase, we also present model comparisons for the ranking task.
+As illustrated in Table~\ref{tab:result_ranking}, GPR4DUR demonstrates competitive performance on the traditional relevance metrics relative to the baseline models.
+This further validates the strength of our proposed method.

-We further conduct a more fine-grained analysis on the performance across five different user groups with equal size (i.e., $g1$ to $g5$) based on the ascending order of their degrees, where a degree refers to the number of interactions or the number of interests.
-Due to the page limitation, we only show the results comparison on IR@20 and TEI@20 across different models on MovieLens 20M, and we only display the best model for both SUR and MUR strategies.
-The DUR denotes our proposed method GPR4DUR.
-As shown in Fig.~\ref{fig:user_group}, our method consistently surpasses all the other methods in terms of both relevance and exposure metrics.
-The improvement becomes more pronounced as the user degree rises.
-Interestingly, while no model can enhance the overall exposure of niche interests as displayed in Table~\ref{tab:overall_performance}, our method can considerably increase the exposure of those niche interests for users with high degrees (i.e., the TEI@20 metric is positive on $g4$ and $g5$ using our DUR-based method).
-These observations strongly affirm the effectiveness of our method in capturing user's multiple interests, especially for those high-degree users, and its potential to maintain fair exposure on the item side.
+\paragraph{Performance across User Groups} \emph{(RQ3)} We conduct a fine-grained analysis of GPR4DUR performance on users grouped into quantiles, $g1$ (lowest) through $g5$ (highest), based on the number of interaction or number of interests; results are provided in Fig.~\ref{fig:user_group}.
+Due to space constraints, we show results only for IR@20 and TEI@20 on MovieLens, and only plot the \emph{best} SUR and MUR strategies; DUR denotes our GPR4DUR method.
+We see that GPR4DUR consistently outperforms the baselines w.r.t.\ relevance and exposure metrics.
+This improvement is more pronounced as the number of user interactions (resp., interests) increases.
+Interestingly, while no model enhances overall exposure of niche interests (see Table~\ref{tab:overall_performance}), GPR4DUR improves niche interest exposure considerably for users with large numbers of interactions (resp., interests); i.e., TEI@20 is positive for $g4$ and $g5$.
+These observations confirm the effectiveness of GPR4DUR in capturing a user's multiple interests---especially for those with non-trivial histories---and its potential to maintain fair exposure w.r.t.\ items. \paragraph{Robustness to Dimension Size} \emph{(RQ4)} We underscored the importance of efficiency for a good user representation in Sec.~\ref{sec:intro}.
+To shed light on this, we examine the IC@20 and IR@20 performance of various methods on Amazon.
+As shown in Fig.~\ref{fig:robustness}, GPR4DUR is effective w.r.t.\ interest coverage even when operating with low-dimensional embeddings (i.e., $d=8$ and $d=4$).
+By contrast, the performance of the SUR and MUR methods degrades as the dimensionality decreases.
+GPR4DUR consistently outperforms other methods w.r.t.\ interest relevance across all dimensionalities examined.
+We note that lower dimensions facilitate higher interest relevance due to increased cosine similarity (Eq.~\ref{eq:metric_ir}), explaining the inverse correlation between IR@20 and dimension size in \cref{fig:robustness} (right).